-If, at all you are worried about losing saved games, media files or other valuable data from your iPad, somehow, it’s better to have a backup for all before you proceed further.
+If, at all, you are worried about losing saved games, media files or other valuable data from your iPad, somehow, it’s better to have a backup for all before you proceed further.
 Why?
 Chances are much of the laboriously gathered data by you might get lost if something unusual had to occur.
-So let us in this post highlight the main steps to Back-up your iPad data.
+So let us in this post highlight the main steps to backup restore iPad data with iTunes and Cloud Backup.

 The old and useful iTunes Sync process is the very much viable option for maintaining a backup of your iPad.
-In this method you need to connect your iPad to your primary computer using a USB cable and then run the iTunes software downloaded onto your computer.
-The data/information gets stored on your computer hard drive.
+In this method, you need to connect your iPad to your primary computer using a USB cable and then run the iTunes software downloaded onto your computer.
+The data/information is always available on your computer hard drive.

 How to go about?